Giving up an animal is a difficult decision and HSSV has many programs to help keep your pet in your home. We're here to help you through the process!

 Our goal at HSSV is to make the transition from home to shelter as stress-free as possible.
 Depending on your animals’ particular needs, we may request that you return for additional sessions before surrendering your pet so that they are as comfortable as possible with their new surroundings.

 After we have reviewed all of the information from your Pet Owner Surrender Application, medical and vaccination records and in-person dog evaluation (if applicable) we will be able to let you know whether or not your pet has been approved to enter our adoption program and be added to our Reservation Waiting List.
-If approved for our program a $60 deposit is required at the time your animal is added to our Waiting List.
-The $60 deposit will be applied to your pet surrender fee* which is due at time of intake.
+Surrender fees are collected at the time of intake to help provide for your pet’s care while in the care of HSSV.

 Your surrender fees provide your pet with: